yehia67/documentation/hub/0.1/how-to-guides/install-hub.md

 	New user with id 'user-1' created!
 	```

-6. Generate a new deposit address for the user
+6. Create a new deposit address for the user

 	```bash
 	python examples/get_address.py